zackchase/mxnet-the-straight-dope/README.md

 To run these notebooks, you'll want to build MXNet from source.
 Fortunately, this is easy (especially on Linux) if you follow [these instructions](http://mxnet.io/get_started/install.html).
 You'll also want to [install Jupyter](http://jupyter.readthedocs.io/en/latest/install.html) and use Python 3 (because it's 2017).

+## More Examples

+For more code examples of using Gluon, please see [Gluon examples](https://github.com/apache/incubator-mxnet/tree/master/example/gluon)

 ## Table of contents

 ### Part 1: Crashcourse